-Each cuisine has its own distinctive combination of spices that gives it its signature flavor.
-These are the must-have spices in the Dominican cook’s pantry.
+By Dominican spices, we mean spices traditionally used in Dominican cookery, and not necessarily grown in the country.
+Each cuisine has its distinctive combination of spices that gives it its signature flavor; these are the must-have spices in the Dominican cook’s pantry.

 Bija (Bixa orellana)

 This is an orange-red condiment and food coloring derived from the seeds of the achiote tree.
 It is also called by local names such as achiote, bija, roucou (French Guyana), koesoewe or kusuwe (Suriname), onoto (Venezuela), atsuete (Philippines), or colorau (Brazil).
 In English, it is known as annatto.

 Dominican cuisine uses it primarily for coloring foods and as a healthier, more natural substitute for tomato paste.
 It has a very mild flavor and does not affect the flavor of foods significantly.
 I use bija in Pescado con coco, Locrio de longaniza, Pasteles en hoja, Pasteles de yuca en hoja, Telera bread, Pechugas de pollo a la plancha, Arroz con camarones, and more.